ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/config_training/Reflectometry-Config-Training-‐-Exercise-1.md

 ## To Test

 Once you are done making changes, you can load the updated config by restarting the REFL_01 IOC.
+On the `Front Panel` tab, the `SM Angle` value should now be visible.
+Don't worry about the rest of the disconnected items, they will be added in as you progress through the exercises.
 You should be able to see 2 parameters in the `Collimation Plane Parameters` tab, that, when set, will move the appropriate Galil axes.
 You should also be able to see 2 constants in the `Constants` tab.